intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 The `convert.coffee` file was used to convert source XML to JSON.

-Check that documents got indexed by visiting the document URL in the browser:
+Check that documents got indexed by visiting the document URL in the browser.

-You should get back a JSON document back provided you are using index `publications`, type `publication` and you have a document under the id `438`.
+You should get back a JSON document, provided you are using index `publications`, type `publication` and you have a document under the id `438`.

 ## Source files